 Xinpeng Wang

-Previously, I completed my M.Sc. degree in Robitics, Cognition, Intelligence at Technical University of Munich, where I was a student researcher at Visual Computing & AI lab at TUM working on indoor scene synthesis.
-I was also a teaching assistant of the course Introduction to Deep Learning (IN2346).
+Previously, I completed my M.Sc. degree in Robitics, Cognition, Intelligence at Technical University of Munich, where I was a student researcher at TUM working on indoor scene synthesis.

 Email / GitHub / Google Scholar / LinkedIn / Twitter / CV